danihello/KingCounty_Regression/README.md

 This project aims at predicting valuations of housed in the king county area.

-main tools used for this project: python, pandas, scikit-learn
+main tools used for this project: python, pandas, scikit-learn.

-a presentation was made to show the work flow and findings
+A presentation was made to show the work flow and findings.